-The programme translated this vision into intended learning outcomes (ILOs) within the framework of the Dublin Descriptors (see Appendix 2) and the domain-specific reference frame (Appendix 1).
+The programme is closely connected to the Zernike Institute for Advanced Materials (ZIAM).
+Like Physics, it involves quantitative experimental observation, data processing and analysis, mathematical and/or computational modelling, and the development of a rigorously tested theoretical framework with predictive power.
+It also includes the design and development of industrial applications and physics-based devices, as is typical for engineering.
+The programme translated this vision into intended learning outcomes within the framework of the Dublin Descriptors (see Appendix 2) and the domain-specific reference framework.
 This framework is used by all Physics and Astronomy programmes in the Netherlands.
-It was developed in a joint process at the European level (Tuning Physics) to align the Physics and Astronomy programmes at the international level.
+It was developed in a joint process at the European level (Tuning Physics) to align the Physics and Astronomy programmes at an international level.

 The panel established that the ILOs are formulated in line with the mission and sufficiently indicate what could be expected from students at a master's level.
 They reflect the content, level and orientation of the master's programme and match the professional field.
 The distinction between the ILOs of the bachelor's and the master's programme is clear.
+Furthermore, this programme's ILOs can be sufficiently distinguished from those of the master's degree programme Physics, particularly the ones concerning the application of knowledge and understanding with respect to developing and designing.

-Since the last programme assessment, several improvements have been implemented on various issues, including curriculum changes.
-One of these improvements concerned the establishment of an external advisory panel.
+The panel appreciated that since the last programme assessment, several improvements have been implemented.
+One of them concerned the establishment of an external advisory panel.
 This panel provides the programme management with feedback about the connection of the degree programme with developments in the field.
-Next to this advisory panel several mechanisms are in place to regularly update the intended learning outcomes and to ensure that the intended learning outcomes keep pace with changes in society and the scientific discipline.
-The master's programme director keeps an overall eye on the programme to make sure that the various aspects of the curriculum remain balanced.
-The lecturers are involved in research at an internationally competitive level and therefore aware of the latest developments in their field and incorporate these, where appropriate, into the courses they teach.
-And furthermore, regular staff meetings are dedicated to teaching.
+Several other mechanisms are in place to regularly update the ILOs and ensure that they keep pace with changes in society and the scientific discipline.
+The programme Master director keeps an overall eye on the programme to make sure that the various aspects of the curriculum remain balanced.
+The lecturers are involved in research at an internationally competitive level and are aware of the latest developments in their field and incorporate them, where appropriate, into the courses they teach.
+Furthermore, regular staff meetings are dedicated to teaching.
 The discussions in these meetings sometimes lead to a curriculum committee being instated about a certain topic.
-The panel appreciates the improvements and the mechanisms to ensure the regular evaluation and updating of the ILOs.
+The panel appreciates the improvements that the programme has made in the past period and the mechanisms to ensure the regular evaluation and updating of the ILOs.
 It encourages the programme to continue in this line.

-The panel concluded that the intended learning outcomes of the master's degree programme Physics meet the Dutch qualification framework and the international standards.
+The panel concluded that the intended learning outcomes of the master's degree programme in Applied Physics meet the Dutch qualification framework and the international standards.
 They sufficiently indicate the academic master's level.